|

 square, but the town was now empty save a few parties of

+engineers completing their work.
 The square was very hot, and the clouds of smoke and

 showers of sparks made our journey very unpleasant.
 We